Background

 Intervention Framework

-Intervention schools are expected to use grant funds to implement the following intervention framework:
+Intervention schools used grant funds to implement the following intervention framework:

 - District and school commitment